AdobeDocs/analytics.en/help/implement/vars/page-vars/campaign.md

 The `campaign` variable is dedicated to collecting tracking codes on your site.
 In previous versions of Adobe Analytics, it had special treatment where it could be used as a breakdown to most dimensions.
 In the current version of Adobe Analytics, it acts identical to an eVar.

-This variable populates the 'Tracking Code' dimension.
+This variable populates the [Tracking Code](/help/components/dimensions/tracking-code.md) dimension.
+It typically gets its value from a query string using the [`getQueryParam`](/help/implement/vars/plugins/getqueryparam.md) utility method.
+However, your organization determines exactly how to set this variable.

 ## Campaign using the Web SDK